markedjs/marked/CONTRIBUTING.md

 1. **JavaScript:** Same as 0.x.x.
 2. **Browsers we need to support:** Same as 0.x.x.
+3. **Node versions we need to support:** Same as 0.x.x.
-3. Flag features for deprecation to alert users of what breaking changes to expect in 2.0.
+4. Flag features for deprecation to alert users of what breaking changes to expect in 2.0.
-4. Begin moving toward 2.0 architecture where possible.
+5. Begin moving toward 2.0 architecture where possible.

 ### Release 2.0 (remove deprecated features and modernized)